By Philippe Nafteux, MD PhD

-The Presidential Biography Series is being published as part of the celebration for the 40th anniversary of the first ISDE Congress during the upcoming 2020 ISDE Congress in Toronto.
+The Presidential Biography Series is being published as part of the celebration for the 40th anniversary of the first ISDE Congress, visit our Celebrating 40 Years page to find out more.
 We hope you find the series an informative look at the history of the ISDE over the past 40 years.

 Giovanni Zaninotto and Neil Gupta